Learner Driver Licence

 Q. How do I get a learner licence in the ACT and what does it cost?

 A. To obtain a learner driver licence in the ACT, applicants are required to undertake and pass a Road Ready Course and a Road Rules Knowledge Test.
 If you are still at high school or college you may be able to do the Road Ready Course and the Road Rules Knowledge Test at your school.
 While all high schools deliver the course, not all colleges do so - check with the school/college administration to see if the course is available.
 While many schools provide the course as part of their curriculum, some schools conduct the course after normal school hours and charge a fee.
 If you are not at school or prefer to do it outside school, you will need to do the Road Ready Course at a Road Ready Centre - telephone 6162 5152 or 6282 8990.
-The Road Ready Centre staff can advise you of course availability, times and venue locations.
-The cost of the course through the Road Ready Centre is $180.00.
+Please visit www.getroadready.com.au for current course costs and availability.

 Q. My learner licence has expired.
 Do I have to do the Road Ready Course again?